 A week or so later

 Bacteria feed on the dead tissue and give off gas.
 The tongue will stick out of the mouth due to swelling.
-The gases forces out remaining faeces and liquids and the skin turn green.
+The gases force out remaining faeces and liquids and the skin turn green.

-Hair, nails and teeth can easily fall off, the skin can easily slip off the decaying muscles underneath.
+Hair, nails and teeth can easily fall off, and the skin can easily slip off the decaying muscles underneath.
 Moving a body at this stage can turn out to be hard…or sticky, I guess.

-The skin cracks open and liquefies due to gases underneath or it may dry out depending on the environment.
+The skin cracks open and liquefies due to gases underneath, or it may dry out depending on the environment.
 Insects will feed on the body.
-If the circumstances are right and the body dries instead of liquefies it’s considered mummified when the insects have eaten all the organs.
+If the circumstances are right and the body dries instead of liquefies, it’s considered mummified when the insects have eaten all the organs.

 The one year anniversary

-Depending on the surrounding environment and on how many scavengers you’ve entertained a dental record might be the only way to be identified.
+Depending on the surrounding environment and how many scavengers you’ve entertained a dental record might be the only way to be identified.